SangkyuStat/SangkyuStat.github.io/index.md

 ### About Me

 I am a Postdoctoral fellow in the Biostatistics Branch of the Division of Cancer Epidemiology and Genetics (DCEG) at the National Cancer Institute (NCI), National Institutes of Health (NIH).
-I am broadly interested in various statistical topics and programming.
+I am broadly interested in various statistical topics, from statistical theories to applications and programming.

 ### Research Interests